 Important: WPA-PSK is a combination of numbers and letters from A-Z and 0-9.
 For WPA-PSK, you can enter eight to 63 keys.
-This network key needs to match the key you assign to your Wireless G Router or access point.
+This network key needs to match the key you assign to your Wireless G Plus Router.